carbonplan/offsets-db-data/docs/data-processing.md

 ### Implementation Details

-The beneficiary harmonization is implemented in the function {py:obj}`offsets_db_data.credits.harmonize_beneficiary_data`.
+Retirement user harmonization is implemented in the function {py:obj}`offsets_db_data.credits.harmonize_beneficiary_data`.
 This function runs a temporary OpenRefine project using the `offsets-db-data-orcli` command-line tool (which is a wrapper around [`orcli`](https://github.com/opencultureconsulting/orcli), an OpenRefine's command-line interface) to apply the transformations defined in our mapping file.
-The result is a new column, `retirement_beneficiary_harmonized`, that contains the standardized beneficiary names.
+The result is a new column, `retirement_beneficiary_harmonized`, that contains the standardized user names.

 ### Examples of Standardization